 The morning sessions often accommodate dropouts from traditional schools, while the afternoons typically cater for students who attend YCM in addition to their other educational commitments.
 Some students choose to attend both sessions.

-The classes are defined by the symbolic names of Diligent, Responsibility, Discipline, Confidence, Explorer, Respect 1 and 2, Smart, and Happy.
+The classes are defined by the symbolic names of Diligent, Responsibility, Discipline, Confidence, Explorer, Integrity, Brave, Smart, Happy and Cheerful.
 These words were chosen by the students to represent the beliefs and goals of their class groups.

 Tutors select different topics each day that are relevant to each class and appropriate to the skill levels of the students.
 The tutors have a range of specialties, and share their knowledge with their students accordingly.